-In this part, the study Mainstreaming climate resilience in road transport management in Serbia also leads, which in accordance with European and world practice ends with a chapter dedicated to monitoring and implementation of measures, and can be an example of good practice for adaptation planning.
+In this part, the study Mainstreaming climate resilience in road transport management in Serbia is in accordance with European and world practice.
+It ends with a chapter dedicated to monitoring and implementation of measures, and can be an example of good practice for adaptation planning.